Q. What is the Famagusta Ecocity?

 Q: Are you related to the Bicommunal Famagusta Initiative?

-One of our team members was also a core team member of The Bicommunal Famagusta Initiative (BFI), which is a separate organization.
-We are grateful to BFI for providing us with information and logistical support.
+We are grateful to BFI for providing us with information and logistical support in the past, but we are not related.
 Owing to signiﬁcant overlap in the ultimate objectives and in the stakeholder-centric processes adopted by all organizations, the Famagusta Ecocity Project and the Bicommunal Famagusta Initiative are mutually supportive of each other’s efforts.

 Q: Are you going to interfere with my property rights?